NBISweden/redmine_utils/reports/README.md

         pixi shell

-To start rstudio from within the pixi workspace, do:
+If you want to start your system's rstudio (i.e., not provided by pixi) from within the pixi workspace, do:

         pixi run rstudio

 NB!
 If this does not work directly, you might need to open the file *pixi.toml* in your text editor and change the line `rstudio = "/Applications/RStudio.app/Contents/MacOS/RStudio"` to point to the location of your Rstudio installation.

+#### NB!
+You might also need a conda installation on your system
+Some of the quarto-reports use R-reticulate, which apparently will look for a system conda installation.
+This appears to be a known bug with pixi (sigh!).
+(A plan is to try to switch R-code in quarto docs to python)

 ## Content

 #### `timeLog.qmd`
 Extracts logged time for user-defined NBSI experts and period of time and creates a timelog report with circle diagrams and tables.
-Typåically trun from within rstudio (see above).
+Can be run from within rstudio (see above) or with `quarto render`.

+#### `timeLogParams.yaml.dist`
+Dummy template for the user-created file `timeLogParams.yaml`, with parameters for the `timeLog.qmd` script, including a list of users to include tim logs for, the start and end dates of the period to show timelog ofr, and a pointer to the config-file with Redmine address and api-key.

 #### `createLtsTable.qmd`
 Creates the _Table of Peer Review (WABI) projects_ on the